-- 1.Once they have loaded each ball, they are required to return to an upright position.
+- 1. Once they have loaded each ball, they are required to return to an upright position.
 The Box Loader's hands should remain either stationary at his/her side or behind his/her back. - 2.
 The Box Loader is allowed to provide verbal encouragement to each dog. - 3.
 The Box Loader must stay positioned on the box, except to get a fresh supply of balls for that heat, retrieve a loose ball, or reposition a knocked jump, until the Judge declares the winner of the heat. - 4.
-For deaf dogs hand signals may be used as long as it does not distract the opposing team's dogs. - 5.
-If the judge rules that the Box Loader has violated these rules then the team may forfeit the heat.
+For deaf dog's hand signals may be used as long as it does not distract the opposing team's dogs. - 5.
+If the judge rules that the Box Loader has violated these rules then the team may forfeit the heat. - 6.
+Containers of balls must remain behind the backboards and out of sight at all times.